Lőrinc Mészáros

-Lőrinc Mészáros (born 24 February 1966) is a Hungarian businessman and former politician who served as mayor of the Hungarian village Felcsút between 2011 and 2018.
-With an estimated wealth of 1.241 trillion forints ($3.2 billion) as of December 2024, he is the richest person in Hungary.
+Lőrinc Mészáros (Note: /hu/) (born 24 February 1966) is a Hungarian billionaire businessman and former politician who was mayor of the village of Felcsút from 2011 to 2018.
+With an estimated wealth of 1,749 billion forints (US$5.8 billion) as of 2025, he is the richest person in Hungary.
 Several media outlets refer to him as an "oligarch".

 Due to the perception that he owes his extreme wealth to his close ties to Fidesz and its leader Viktor Orbán, with whom he was childhood friends, Mészáros is one of the most controversial subjects of contemporary Hungarian social and political discourse.
-Since the 2010 elections, in which Fidesz won a parliamentary supermajority, Mészáros's wealth has doubled annually.
-He is regularly identified as Orbán's strawman.
-Mészáros has acknowledged the significance of his relationship with Orbán, saying in 2017 that "[his] fortune is thanks to three factors: God, luck, and Viktor Orbán."
+Since the 2010 Hungarian parliamentary election, in which Fidesz won a parliamentary supermajority sparking the Orbán era, Mészáros's wealth doubled annually and is regularly identified as Orbán's strawman.
+Mészáros acknowledged the significance of his relationship with Orbán, saying in 2017 that "[his] fortune is thanks to three factors: God, luck, and Viktor Orbán."

 Early life and business

-Mészáros, like Orbán, grew up in Felcsút, where they were childhood friends.
+Mészáros was born in Székesfehérvár on 24 February 1966.
+Like Orbán, he grew up in Felcsút, where they were childhood friends.
 He started his career there as a gas-fitter in the early 1990s.
 The company started to develop and secured important contracts in nearby settlements, working in residential parks and larger buildings.
 In the middle of the 2000s, however, the company began to receive fewer orders and lost most of its market share.
 By 2007, the company was operating at a loss.